penninesoaringclub/newsletter/content/posts/2025-01/index.md

 For everyone who has already been in touch with me about getting their Pilot rating, the Sea View Inn, Chorley, is booked for the revision and exam nights.

-Wednesday 29th January, Flight theory.
-Wednesday 5th February Air Law and Navigation.
-Wednesday 12th February, Weather.
-Wednesday 19th February exam night.
+- Wednesday 29th January: Flight theory
+- Wednesday 5th February: Air Law and navigation
+- Wednesday 12th February: Weather
+- Wednesday 19th February: Exam Night

-We'll be aiming to start at 19:30 each night, and I'll take your details for ordering the exam paper on the first night
+We'll be aiming to start at 19:30 each night, and I'll take your details for ordering the exam paper on the first night.

+If you would like to get your Pilot rating and you haven't already been in touch with me, please let me know as soon as possible.

+Contact me through [Telegram](https://t.me/BailAtBase) or [chiefcoach@penninesoaringclub.org.uk](mailto:chiefcoach@penninesoaringclub.org.uk)

 ---